danielballan/pims2-prototype/README.md

   on the file's MIME type, using the Python standard library module [mimetypes](https://docs.python.org/3/library/mimetypes.html) and potentially other third-party libraries in this space.
-Although MIME types are not so well known to the scientific user--programmers that PIMS aims to serve as they are to web-oriented software engineers, they do already have foothold in SciPy via IPython rich display's [`_repr_mimebundle_`](https://ipython.readthedocs.io/en/stable/config/integrating.html#MyObject._repr_mimebundle_) and the
+Although MIME types are not as well known to the scientific user--programmers that PIMS aims to serve as they are to web-oriented software engineers, MIME types do already have foothold in SciPy via IPython rich display's [`_repr_mimebundle_`](https://ipython.readthedocs.io/en/stable/config/integrating.html#MyObject._repr_mimebundle_) and the